Applying for a vehicle to be taken out of service

 Legal basis

-- § Section 24 f Ordinance on the Registration of Vehicles for Road Traffic (Fahrzeug-Zulassungsverordnung - FZV)
+- Section 24 of the Ordinance on the Registration of Vehicles for Road Traffic (Vehicle Registration Ordinance – FZV)

 Legal remedy